Anatomy of an Agentic GTM System

 Outbound, Content, ABM Ads.
 The default shape is three separate services — three teams running parallel campaigns, three retainers billed separately.

-• Outbound is direct delivery — the message arrives at one inbox.
+- Outbound is direct delivery — the message arrives at one inbox.

-• Content is ambient delivery — the message shows up in the feed where the buyer already lives.
+- Content is ambient delivery — the message shows up in the feed where the buyer already lives.

-• Ads are paid delivery — the message reaches accounts that haven’t engaged yet, on a list you control.
+- Ads are paid delivery — the message reaches accounts that haven’t engaged yet, on a list you control.

 The accounts are the same.
 The narrative is the same.
 Only the vector changes.
 Whether you run one layer or all three, the unit of work is the account, not the channel.

-Why one repo per engagement
+Why one isolated environment per engagement

 The standard play is to build infrastructure once and rent it to every client.
 It looks efficient on paper — one stack, many seats — and on the left side of the productivity barbell, where volume and price compression do the work, it actually is.